 Estimation of Protein content

 The crude protein content was determined using micro Kjeldahl method as described in AOAC (1996).
 Two grams of each the dried sample was weighed in triplicates into digestion tubes.
 About 12 mL of 95-97% sulphuric acid was added into each of the tubes.
 Two tablets of special Kj 1 tabs 5,2.5 which acts as catalyst were also added into each digestion tubes.
-The samples were digested at 420°C using the digestion system for 30-45 min or until they became clear.
-After cooling, 75 mL of distilled water was added into each of the tubes followed by dispensing 50ml of 40% sodium hydroxide solution.
-The tube content was distilled for 3-5 minutes into receiving flasks containing 25ml each of mixed indicator (14% boric acid with bromocresol green/methyl red indicator solution) using the 10002 distilling system.
+The samples were digested at 420oC using the digestion system for 30-45 min or until they became clear.
+After cooling, 75 mL of distilled water was added into each of the tubes followed by dispensing 50 mL of 40% sodium hydroxide solution.
+The tube content was distilled for 3-5 minutes into receiving flasks containing 25 mL each of mixed indicator (14% boric acid with bromocresol green/methyl red indicator solution) using the 10002 distilling system.
 Then each of the samples in the flasks was titrated against 0.1N NaOH solution until a neutral grey colour was obtained.
 About 25ml of mixed indicator was transferred into another receiver flask and a blank (no sample, only chemicals) was distillate from the blank was also titrated with 0.1N NaOH solution until a neutral grey colour was obtained.

 Percentage protein was given by the formula = (A-B) X 0.1 x14.007x6.38x 100 Mass of the sample (mg)